 The print run of books is usually small – 300-500 copies.
 Even if all copies are sold, the money obtained is insufficient to cover publishing and printing costs.
-Even a five-volume collection of the writings of Nobel Prize winner Svyatlana Alexievich could be published only by means of crowdfunding, and the author received no emolument.
+Even a five-volume collection of the writings of Nobel Prize winner Svetlana Alexievich could be published only by means of crowdfunding, and the author received no remuneration.

-Most periodical publications do not pay any honoraria to their contributors, although the law stipulates that payment should be made.
+Most periodical publications do not pay any fees to their contributors, although the law stipulates that payment should be made.